Here is a short experiment: How many people you know have taken gold loans?

 NBFC V/s Banks

-The gold loan market has grown tremendously since NBFCs have entered into this market because gold loan NBFCs focus only on gold loans and give personalized attention to customers.
+The gold loan market has grown tremendously since NBFCs entered this market because gold loan NBFCs focus only on gold loans and give personalized attention to customers.

 Banks have several other things going on and lending gold loans is not their number one priority.
 It is a valid and vital point but not the primary reason.
 The reason that NBFCs have succeeded so much is that they have tapped into the minds of the Indian population.